samkaufman/cherrybench/README.md

 # cherrybench

-cherrybench is a program/framework for running (Morello's)[https://github.com/samkaufman/morello] benchmarks.
+cherrybench is a simple tool for running sets of performance benchmarks.
+It was written to evaluate the performance of [Morello's](https://github.com/samkaufman/morello) generated code.